xorya1/Android-APK-Decompilation-Analysis---TP-SEC-2/README.md

 Android APK Decompilation & Analysis - TP SEC 2
 Author: Alaoui Belghiti Hanaa
 Class: SICS4

 Project Overview
-This project is part of a practical exercise (TP) aimed at demonstrating the process of decompiling an Android APK, analyzing its structure, modifying specific parts of the code, and re-signing the APK for testing.
-The TP focuses on key Android security concepts such as file analysis, reverse engineering, and APK modifications.
+This project is part of a practical exercise (TP) focused on decompiling an Android APK, analyzing its structure, modifying parts of the code, and re-signing the APK.
+The main goal is to explore key Android security concepts such as file analysis, reverse engineering, and APK modifications.

-For more detailed explanations and specific command examples, please refer to the provided TP document.
+For detailed explanations and specific command examples, refer to the accompanying TP document.

 Table of Contents
 Exercise 1: APK Decompilation & Recompilation
 Exercise 2: Analyzing .odex and .oat Files
-Exercise 3: Modifying APK to Hide Sensitive Information Exercise 1: APK Decompilation & Recompilation
+Exercise 3: Modifying APK to Hide Sensitive Information Conclusion
+Exercise 1: APK Decompilation & Recompilation
 Description:
-In this exercise, I launched an Android application in Android Studio, located the app-debug.apk, and decompressed it using different tools (7-Zip and Apktool).
-After making some modifications, I recompiled and signed the APK before running it on an emulator.
+In this exercise, I worked on an Android app in Android Studio, located the app-debug.apk, and decompressed it using 7-Zip and Apktool.
+I made changes to the APK, recompiled, signed, and tested it on an emulator.

 Steps:

-Launching the app in Android Studio and finding the APK.
+Launch the app in Android Studio and locate the APK.
-Decompressing the APK with 7-Zip.
+Decompress the APK using 7-Zip.
-Opening classes.dex in Jadx to compare it with the original code.
+Open classes.dex in Jadx to compare it with the original code.
-Checking the contents of AndroidManifest.xml after decompression.
+Check the AndroidManifest.xml file after decompression.
-Recompiling and signing the APK using Apktool and command-line signing tools.
+Recompile and sign the APK using Apktool and command-line tools.
-Deploying the newly signed APK to the emulator for testing.
+Deploy the recompiled APK on the emulator.
-For more details on each step and commands used, please refer to the TP document.
+For more details and exact commands used, refer to the TP document.

 Exercise 2: Analyzing .odex and .oat Files
 Description:
-This exercise explores the analysis of Android's .odex and .oat files, which are important for understanding how Android applications are optimized and stored on devices.
+This exercise focuses on analyzing Android's .odex and .oat files, understanding how applications are optimized, and retrieving data for further analysis.

 Steps:

-Navigating the Android shell with adb shell and listing app packages.
+Use adb shell to navigate the Android shell and list app packages.
-Locating and copying base.odex from the device to the local machine.
+Locate and copy the base.odex file from the device to the computer.
-Analyzing base.odex using objdump and comparing it with boot-ext.oat.
+Analyze base.odex using objdump and compare it with the boot-ext.oat file.
-Attempting to read the .odex file using baksmali and switching to readelf for successful analysis.
+Use the baksmali tool to read the .odex file (issue encountered, switch to readelf for successful analysis).
-Complete command explanations and issues encountered can be found in the TP document.
+For full command details and issues encountered, check the TP document.

 Exercise 3: Modifying APK to Hide Sensitive Information
 Description:
-In this final exercise, I identified a security flaw where the password was exposed in the application logs.
-I modified the APK to hide the password and ensured the changes were correctly applied by testing the modified APK.
+In this exercise, I identified a security flaw where the password was exposed in the logcat output.
+I modified the APK to hide the password and ensured that the modified APK works correctly.

 Steps:

-Capturing logcat output that displayed the password.
+Capture the logcat output displaying the password.
-Decompressing app-release.apk and modifying MainActivity to hide the password.
+Decompress the app-release.apk and modify the MainActivity code to hide the password.
-Recompiling the modified APK and signing it.
+Recompile and sign the modified APK.
-Replacing the original APK with the modified version on the emulator.
+Replace the original APK on the emulator with the modified version.
-Verifying that the password was no longer visible in the logs.
+Verify that the password is no longer visible in the logs.
-A detailed walkthrough of how the password was hidden and how the APK was modified is available in the TP document.
+A more detailed explanation of the modifications and steps taken can be found in the TP document.

 Conclusion
-This project provided practical insights into the processes of APK decompilation, reverse engineering, and mobile application security.
-The exercises enhanced my understanding of Android's inner workings and how to mitigate security risks by modifying APKs.
+This project provided practical insights into APK decompilation, reverse engineering, and Android security.
+Through these exercises, I gained a deeper understanding of Android’s internal structure and how to mitigate potential security risks by modifying APKs.

-For further information and in-depth technical explanations, please refer to the TP document accompanying this README
+For further information and in-depth technical details, please refer to the accompanying TP document.